onesy-me/onesy/docs/public/assets/md/library/log/use.md

 ##### archive

-If all logs should be saved for history purpose in the `archive` array property of the AmauiLog instance.
+If all logs should be saved for history purpose in the `archive` array property of the OnesyLog instance.

 ##### native